se-edu/learningresources/contents/uix/uix.md

 After Preliminary Research, the next stage is Prototyping.
 This is where you would:
   * [Test](https://usabilitygeek.com/usability-testing-prototypes/) whether the product flow you came up with is smooth
   * Create [prototypes](https://www.mockplus.com/blog/post/wireframe-mockup-prototype-selection-of-prototyping-tools), or Minimum Viable Product (MVP), for further testing and refinement
-  * Get a clear sense of how users would interact with the final product
+  * Use studies gathered from the previous stage to get a better sense of how users would interact with the final product, which would be further refined in the User Testing stage

 ```Deliverables```
   * [Wireframes](https://wireframesketcher.com/samples/YouTube.png) - Depicts a skeleton version of an application, meant to develop a unified vision of content structure instead of focusing on asthetics; may or may not be clickable